davigmacode/davigmastore-template/README.md

 ## Changelog

 ### 2013/03/10 Release v.2.0
+  - change repo name from 'ecommerce-template' to 'davigmastore-template'
   - remove all old files
   - change language to english
   - added new homepage with 3 column layout (index.html)